A Legal State: Women in Marijuana Give Their Perspective on Michigan’s Green Frontier

 Monohan and Williams represent a wide range of clients, from large corporations to caregivers to investors to medical marijuana patients and more.

-Monohan says that while it is too early to tell what the laws will be for marijuana businesses in Michigan (the State Department of Licensing and Regulatory Affairs has until December 6,
+Monohan says that while it is too early to tell what the laws will be for marijuana businesses in Michigan (the State Department of Licensing and Regulatory Affairs has until December 6, 2019 to begin accepting applications for recreational stores), curious parties can look to the West to get a preview of what the market may look like.

 “A lot of our clients are going out to Las Vegas, California, Colorado and Washington to see what products people are making, how they are producing it, what people like to buy and what the stores look like,” she said.